bluss/matrixmultiply/README.rst

 - 0.2.0 (Not released yet)

-  - Use runtime feature detection on x86 and x86-64 platforms, to enable avx- specific microkernels at runtime if available on the currently executing configuration.
+  - Use runtime feature detection on x86 and x86-64 platforms, to enable AVX-specific microkernels at runtime if available on the currently executing configuration.

-    This means no special compiler flags are needed to enable good native instruction performance, thanks to the awesome new features related to this in Rust.
+    This means no special compiler flags are needed to enable native instruction performance!

-  - Implement a specialized 8×8 sgemm (f32) avx microkernel, which sped up f32 matrix multiplication by another 25%.
+  - Implement a specialized 8×8 sgemm (f32) AVX microkernel, this speeds up matrix multiplication by another 25%.

   - Use ``std::alloc`` for allocation of aligned packing buffers

-  - We now require Rust 1.28. as the minimal version
+  - We now require Rust 1.28 as the minimal version

 - 0.1.15